oussama95boussaid/Lane_Finding_Project/README.md

 Each camera has a certain lens that distorts the captured image in a certain way compared to reality.
 Because we want to capture the view of the surroundings as accurately as possible, we have to correct this distortion.
 OpenCV provides some very useful functions to accomplish this task.

 The code for this step  in the file called <a href= "Camera_Calibration.ipynb">Camera_Calibration.ipynb</a>.

+I start by preparing **"object points"**, which will be the (x, y, z) coordinates of the chessboard corners in the world.
+Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, **objp** is just a replicated array of coordinates, and **objpoints** will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.
+To do so I use the **cv2.findChessboardCorners()** function provided by OpenCV. **imgpoints** will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.